Cargill/splinter/docker/kubernetes/README.md

 This procedure walks you through:

-* Generating keys and updating the key registry
+* Generating keys and updating the node registry
-* Creating ConfigMaps for the key registry and node registry
+* Creating a ConfigMap for the node registry
 * Starting Gameroom
 * Creating users and logging in to the web app
 * Playing tic-tac-toe